-Poison schedule Safety, health and environmental regulations specific for the product No known specifc national and/or regional regulations aplicable to this product (including its ingredients).
-8 of 10 A poison schedule number has not been allocated to this product using the criteria in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
-Classifications Safework Australia criteria is based on the Globally Harmonised System (GHS) of Classification and Labelling Chemicals.
+Safety, health and environmental regulations specific for the product No known specifc national and/or regional regulations aplicable to this product (including its ingredients).
+Poison schedule A poison schedule number has not been allocated to this product using the criteria in the Standard for the Uniform Scheduling of Medicines and Poisons (SUSMP).
+Classifications Safework Australia criteria is based on the Globally Harmonised System (GHS) of Classification and Labelling Chemicals The classifications and phrases listed below are based on the Approved Criteria for Classifying Hazardous Substances [NOHSC: 1008(2004)].

-Date of print 16/02/2022

-The classifications and phrases listed below are based on the Approved Criteria for Classifying Hazardous

-Substances [NOHSC: 1008(2004)].